Roit-liasp/KotlinCMD/README.md

 Additionally, this project is being developed as part of my process of learning the Kotlin programming language.

 ### Features:
-At present, the project supports only two commands:
+At present, the project supports only three commands:
 - `help` – displays the available terminal commands.
 - `exit` – exits the terminal (with a confirmation prompt).
 - `calc` – used to launch the calculator.